 - Are the resources there to support a personalised approach to learning with a variety of ways to meet the same learning outcomes?

-At Alice Smith, we understand that an innovative 21st century approach to learning takes more than an interactive, flexible facility.
+At our British international school, we understand that an innovative 21st-century approach to learning takes more than an interactive, flexible facility.
 It takes a tailored curriculum, active engagement from the students and teachers who thrive using collaborative tactics.
+This is exactly what your children have access to in our positive learning environment.